 Due to the heterogeneity of HCC, histomorphologic appearance of HCC varies greatly from patient to patient and even in a single patient[18].
-Different stages of intratumoral differentiation and growths patterns can be observed, and sometimes the HCC cells are mixed with normal cells[19].
-This could induce that the THz transmittance of each section is uneven.
-In our experiment, we select the corresponding area in THz image based on the most typical HCC area of the pathological section.
+Different stages of intratumoral differentiation and growth patterns can be observed, where in some cases HCC cells are mixed with normal cells[19].
+This could suggest that the THz transmittance of each section is uneven.
+In our experiment, we select the corresponding area in the THz image based on the most typical HCC area of the pathological section.
 The domain is used to determine the THz transmittance of HCC.

-One case in our series showed that the transmission rate of HCC tissue was 0.34, which was not consistent with other results, possibly due to the long time period from obtaining the specimen to the final filming, resulting in the necrosis and disintegration of the tumor cells[20], which might increase the transmission rate of THz.
-Further study on the THz transmission rate of apoptotic cells needs to be conducted.
+One case in our series showed that the transmission rate of HCC tissue was 0.34, which was not consistent with other results, possibly due to the long time period from obtaining the specimen to the final filming.
+This resulted in the necrosis and disintegration of the tumor cells[20], which might increase the transmission rate of THz.
+Further studies on the THz transmission rate of apoptotic cells need to be conducted.

 In this study, THz images were compared with pathologically mapped images.
 We determined the typical tumor tissue and normal liver tissue regions by pathological examination, and the characteristics of the THz images in the corresponding regions were analyzed.
-The HCC THz imaging characteristics did not include the interstitial part of the tumor, nor were they subdivided at each cell level, therefore, we need to examine more specimens.
+The HCC THz imaging characteristics did not include the interstitial part of the tumor, nor were they subdivided at each cell level.
+We therefore need to examine more specimens.

 ARTICLE HIGHLIGHTS